 - White Elephant. – Yes, the classic office gift exchange game; except there’s potential for it be even better with your circle of friends or family that really know each other.
 Nothing says “in the Christmas spirit” like stealing a blender from your grandma!
 SecretSanta.com has a really in depth explanation of what a White Elephant gift exchange is if you’re into that kind of thing.

 So we’ve tackled actually buying less which ultimately produces less waste, but you can even take it a step further… Challenge your gift exchange participants to try out some options we went over in #2 or maybe even narrow the field of options by making it a Green Elephant exchange!
-All gifts must be promoting a more eco-awesome lifestyle… Bamboo toothbrushes, reusable water bottles, glass tupperware, etc.
+All gifts must be promoting a more sustainable and eco-friendly lifestyle… Bamboo toothbrushes, reusable water bottles, glass tupperware, etc.

 - Choose your dishware wisely…